mevlutbucan/react-payapp/README.md

   > *American Express*, *Discover*, *Maestro*, *MasterCard* and *Visa* are currently available networks.

-- **Input Formatting**: The data obtained from the inputs are processed in real-time and formatted properly.
+- **Input Formatting**: The data obtained from the inputs are processed in real time and formatted properly.
 (DOM manipulation is handled by *React*.)

 - **Mobile-Friendly Inputs**: Suitable mobile keyboards are shown to make users' interaction with form inputs easier.